sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/stockPrediction-storeAnditem.rst

 ModelSummary
 ^^^^^^^^^^^^^
-ModelSummary for each combination of fields selected in loop node.
+ModelSummary for each combination of values in the selected fields.
 Summary can be saved and analyzed.